 Reservations are required for the Hall of the White Giant Tour.
 To make reservations call 877-444-6777 or visit Recreation.gov.

 $20 for adults and $10 for children (12+), Senior and Access Pass holders.
 Tour participants must also purchase an entrance fee ticket.

 Duration: 4 hours

-Where: Tour departs from the visitor center theater.
+Tour departs from the visitor center theater.

-Participants must be physically and mentally able to safely negotiate cave passages containing fragile formations without harm to the cave, yourself, or others.
+Participants must be able to safely negotiate cave passages, containing fragile formations, without harm to the cave, themselves or others.

 You will receive a mandatory safety orientation before you venture into the cave.

 Hiking boots or hiking shoes with good aggressive tread are required.Hiking boots with ankle support are recommended.
 No sandals, flip flops, tennis shoes, or similar.You will not be allowed to participate in the tour if you are not wearing proper footwear—no exceptions.Click for more details.

 Only very small fanny packs or very small camera bags are permitted on the tour.